troglobit/pimd/README.md

 or pull requests.
 Official release tarballs at the [homepage][] and at the GitHub project's release directory.

-pimd is primarily developed on Linux and should work as-is out of the box on all major distributions.
-Other UNIX variants (OpenBSD, NetBSD, FreeBSD, and Illumos) may also work, but are not officially supported.
+pimd is developed on Linux and should work as-is out of the box on all major distributions.
+Other UNIX variants; NetBSD, FreeBSD, and Illumos, may also work, but do not receive the same amount of testing.

 pimd ships with a useful `pimctl` tool, compatible with all PIM daemons from the same family: pimd, pimd-dense, pim6sd.
 It can be a very helpful